 If you need to share role- and group-based authorization across multiple applications, you may want to look into investing in a Lightweight Directory Access Protocol (LDAP) solution.
 LDAP servers – the most well-known of which is Microsoft’s Active Directory – store user and group information in a tree structure, using a flexible schema, and allow searches to be run in a dedicated query language (also called LDAP, confusingly.)

-In addition to Microsoft, Oracle, IBM, and UnboundID all offer mature LDAP implementations.
+In addition to Microsoft, Oracle and IBM all offer mature LDAP implementations.
 LDAP is designed to make access control and identity management decisions very quickly, and at scale, but can require a large upfront investment.

 AWS Identity and Access Management – an example of a very granular, policy-based access control system, that covers all of the Amazon Web Service offerings.